oracc/oracc-rest/README.md

 ## Indexing data into Elasticsearch

-The purpose of this API is to return data related to translations of ancient texts.
-To make this data searchable via the API, we must first upload the data into an elasticsearch database.
+Now that Elasticsearch has been set up, you can start to upload data into the Elasticsearch database.

 The upload process assumes that data exists inside a `/neo` folder at the top-level directory of this repo.
 Note that the data in the `/neo` directory is currently only stored in the deployed production environment (i.e. on the Oracc Ubuntu server).
 The data can be provided in the correct format by Steve Tinney.